The Southern York County School District released its proposed final budget of $47.5 million, which calls for a tax hike just below 2 percent.

 To get below that limit, the district is proposing a variety of cuts.
 The administration is recommending reducing staff by six teachers and two support staff, all due to positions left vacant after retirement; reducing transportation by one van; reducing department and building budget by 5 percent; cutting back on staff development conferences; and reducing co-curricular staff.

 Business manager Wayne McCullough emphasized that no co-curricular programs are being eliminated.
 He also said Southern is recommending having parents pay for some sports items that students traditionally keep after the season, such as baseball caps; other items that students return at the end of the season, such as helmets, wouldn't be included.
-That only affects a few sports, McCullough said.

 There also is a proposal to have admission fees to some sports that don't have tickets yet, such as junior high sports and varsity field hockey, with the hope of raising about $12,000 overall to offset athletic costs.
 No sports are being cut, McCullough said.